Skip to main content

 How Much Money Do You Need To Retire?

+A common recommendation is to have at least ten times your final annual salary saved for retirement.
 Financial advisors recommend saving a certain percentage of pre-tax salary.
 For young workers, this may mean putting 10% to 15% of annual income into retirement savings accounts.
-Those beginning to save later will need to save a greater percentage.
-Some retirement experts recommend having 10x your final salary saved for retirement.
+People who begin later will need to save a greater percentage.

-The amount you'll need for retirement depends partly on your earnings and savings.
-As a rule of thumb, you'll want to be able to live on approximately 80% of your pre-retirement income to keep your current standard of living.
+The amount you’ll need for retirement depends partly on your earnings and savings.
+As a rule of thumb, you’ll want to save enough so your withdrawals and benefits will be similar to your pre-retirement income.
+That way, you could keep your current standard of living.

 Consider Your Costs in Retirement